The best rule in terms of lawn mower safety and children is to keep the kids inside and away from the mower.

-During my childhood, I also spent a lot of time on the family farm with my grandparents.
+During my childhood, much of my summer schedule was spent on the family farm my grandparents.
 Safety around machines was always impressed upon me.
 Farm machines are dangerous devices when not respected.
 Just as I would never play in a running auger, I would also never play around a running lawn mower.
 Even when not running, lawn mowers and other machines still contain dangerous and sharp parts.
 Children and machines simply do not mix.

 I also remember seeing a lot of news stories about kids who were run over by lawn mowers when I was a child.
 Perhaps lawn mower accident rates were higher in the 1990s, but, for some reason, I seemed to hear a lot of horrific lawn mower stories.
 Or, perhaps the potential danger of lawn mowers was just something that stuck out to me.
 Either way, I have seen far too many reports of kids losing limbs or being killed to be careless around lawn mowers — especially with my daughter now in the picture.
 She is simply not allowed outside when her father mows the lawn, and she is not allowed near running lawn mowers or lawn mowers in general.

-When I posted the story about Ella Rose, quite a few readers posted that not allowing kids around lawnmowers was common sense.
-Unfortunately, common sense is not so common.
+When I posted the story about Ella Rose, several readers commented that not allowing kids around lawnmowers was common sense.
+Unfortunately, common sense is not as common as one might think.
 Not to sound crass or heartless, but far too few people stop to think about the deadly power behind lawnmowers.
 Sharp, spinning blades powered by an engine are a recipe for disaster when not given proper respect.
-And I say this out of concern.
-Another reason why I am preaching is because of my understanding that lawnmowers, like the ones offered by Bobcat, are a common household tool.
-Therefore, it is crucial for adults to keep the machines away from kids for the sake of safety.
+Therefore, adults must keep the machines out of reach of children for the sake of safety.

 Children do not understand the dangers that commonplace lawn mowers pose.
 Children do not know not to run up behind a running lawn mower.
 Children do not realize that simply being near a running lawn mower is a potentially deadly accident waiting to happen.
 Adults, remember that a lawn mower is a powerful machine that chops up body parts just as easily as foliage.
 Children should not be around running lawn mowers.
 Children should also never ride on the lap of a lawn mower operator because of the risk of falling off and under the blades.